The 10 Best Video Monetization Platforms in 2024

 Regarding video monetization, the more people see your content, the better.
 One of the best ways to increase your reach is by partnering with an OTT provider with a proven video distribution network.

-Over-the-top (OTT) technology allows viewers to access content on various equipment, including computers, mobile devices, gaming consoles, and smart TVs (Roku, Amazon Fire TV, etc.).
+Over-the-top (OTT) platform technology allows viewers to access content on various equipment, including computers, mobile devices, gaming consoles, and smart TVs (Roku, Amazon Fire TV, etc.).

 Rather than being limited to proprietary broadcast networks (like cable or satellite), OTT utilizes the public internet for end-to-end transmission.
 So long as audiences have a connection and compatible device, they can stream OTT content, and the provider can monetize their over-the-top content.